KarimEbrahemAbdelaziz/KENetworking/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+If you wanna get look at what abilities Promises have and can be loaded to this pod, Please look at [PromiseKit](https://github.com/mxcl/PromiseKit)

 ## Requirements